Competition Numbers, Quasi-Line Graphs and Holes: Competition numbers and holes

 Let~$G$ be a smallest non-complete graph which is a counterexample to the lemma, and let~$S$ be a minimal vertex separator (which is empty in the case that~$G$ is disconnected).
 Let~$(A,B)$ be a non-trivial partition of the vertices in~$G-S$ such that there is no edge of~$G$ with an endpoint in~$A$ and an endpoint in~$B$.
 Consider the graph~$G_A$ which is obtained in the following way: Start with the subgraph of~$G$ that is induced by the vertex set~$A\cup S$, then add all edges between vertices of~$S$, as detailed in Figure~\ref{fig:construction_of_GA}.
 (Be aware that~$G_A$ is not necessarily an induced subgraph of~$G$.)

-We next note that~$G_A$ has a good vertex~$v$ in~$A$.
-From the definition, this is equivalent to showing that every path~$u,v,u'$ of distinct vertices lies on an induced cycle (perhaps a triangle).
-Obviously, every vertex of~$G_A$ is good if~$G_A$ is a complete graph.
+We next argue that~$G_A$ has a good vertex~$v$ in~$A$.
+Obviously, if~$G_A$ is a complete graph then every vertex of~$G_A$ is good.
 Otherwise, by the induction hypothesis,~$G_A$ has two non-adjacent good vertices.
 Since~$S$ is a clique of~$G_A$, by construction, at least one of the good vertices is in~$A$.

 We now show that~$v$ is also good in~$G$.
+From the definition, this is equivalent to showing that every path~$u,v,u'$ of distinct vertices lies on an induced cycle (perhaps a triangle).
 Let~$u,u'$ be distinct neighbors of~$v$ in~$G$.
 Since~$v$ is good in~$G_A$, there is an induced cycle~$C$ in~$G_A$ that includes~$\{v,u,u'\}$.
 Since the cycle is induced,~$C$ contains at most 2 vertices of~$S$.
 This means that~$C$ is also an induced cycle in~$G$ unless~$C\cap S$ is an edge~$\{x,y\}$ that is not an edge of~$G$.
 In that case, if $x$ was not adjacent to every component of~$G-S$, then~$S-x$ would be a smaller separator, and similarly for~$y$, so there must be a path $P$ in~$G$ from~$x$ to~$y$ whose internal vertices all lie in~$B$.
 Choosing such a path of minimal length, we find that~$C\cup V(P)$ is an induced cycle in~$G$.

 Thus~$v$ is a vertex in~$A$ that is good in the graph~$G$.
 By symmetry there is also a good vertex in~$B$.
 Since vertices in~$A$ are not adjacent to vertices in~$B$, this concludes the proof. \end{proof}